KevinWMatthews/blog_jekyll/_posts/2018-12-09-test-driven-development-in-c.md

   - docker
 ---

-An introduction to testing C code using CppUTest.
+An introduction to Test Driven Development in C code using CppUTest.

 Find working source code [on Github](https://github.com/KevinWMatthews/c-cpputest_intro) or check out [the docs](https://kevinwmatthews.github.io/c-cpputest_intro/).

-## CppUTest?
+## Introduction

 [CppUTest](http://cpputest.github.io/) is a unit testing framework tailored for embedded C applications.
 It's written in C++ (hence "Cpp") but requires little working knowledge of that language.